mrghozzi/M4_BusJob/README.md

 - Press `E` near the depot to select a bus line.
 - Enter the spawned bus to begin the route.
 - Follow the GPS to each station.
+- Use the **in-bus dashboard** on the right side of your screen to view:
+  - Current route information
+  - Current and next station numbers
+  - Distance to the next station
+  - Current passenger count
+  - Total earnings from passenger fares
+  - Helpful instructions
 - Press `K` to open/close bus doors at stations.
+- When you open doors at a station:
+  - Virtual passengers will exit if it's their destination
+  - You'll earn money for each passenger that completes their journey
+  - New passengers will board the bus
+  - You'll receive notifications about passengers boarding and exiting, including earned money
 - Press `G` to delete your bus if needed.
+You'll see a final summary of your total earnings.

 ---